 The United Kingdom was, is, and will always be a part of the continent known as Europe.

 The British Isles is one of the largest of these archipelagoes, with over 6,000 islands and includes the United Kingdom and the Republic of Ireland.
 The United Kingdom is a sovereign state that is made up of four distinct countries – England, Scotland, Wales, and Northern Ireland.
-Thus, geographically, the UK has always and will always be a part of Europe.
+Thus, geographically, the UK has always been and will always be a part of Europe.

-The European Union is different from the continent Europe, as it refers to a partnership formed by 28 nations from the continent Europe.
+The European Union is different from the continent of Europe, as it refers to a partnership formed originally by 28 nations from the continent of Europe.
 This collaboration allows these countries to function as a single unit in matters of trade, travel, and immigration.
 Most of these countries also use the Euro as their common currency.

 The UK joined the European Economic Community (EEC) on January 1, 1973.
 When the Maastricht Treaty came into force in November 1993, the European Union came into being with the EEC members as its original members.
-The UK has been an active and important member of the EU and has contributed considerably to the EU budget as well.
+The UK had been an active and important member of the EU and has contributed considerably to the EU budget as well.

 Related Maps :